cherryservers/terraform-provider-cherryservers/README.md

 ##### Argument Reference

-* **project_id** - ID of project
+* **project_id** - project ID
-* **region** - region of the server.
-(EU-East-1 or EU-West-1)
+* **region** - server region ("EU-East-1" or "EU-West-1")
-* **routed_to** - you need to specify UID of server`s IP address to which you with to route it to
+* **routed_to** - you need to specify a UID of your server`s primary IP address for routing your floating IP
-* **routed_to_hostname** - on the other hand, you may specify hostname of server to which you want to route
+* **routed_to_hostname** - you may also specify hostname of server for routing your floating IP
-* **routed_to_ip** - or you may want to specify IP address of the serfver to route to
+* **routed_to_ip** - alternativelly, you may specify a static IP address of the server for routing your floating IP

-During floating IP creation process, some additional variable will be acquired from API:
+During floating IP creation process, some additional variables will be acquired via API:

 * **cidr** - subnet to which IP belongs
-* **type** - type of IP address, it could be primary, private, floating, subnet etc.
+* **type** - type of IP address (e.i. primary, private, floating, subnet etc.)
 * **gateway** - the gateway for newly created IP
-* **address** - the address itself, you probably will need this for later use
+* **address** - the address itself, you will probably need this for later use
-* **a_record** - public A record which points to assigned IP address
+* **a_record** - public A record which points to the assigned IP address
 * **ptr_record** - PTR record for IP address

-Those are needed internal module usage, but you may use them for other cases too.
+These variables are needed for internal usage of the module, but you may use them for other purposes as well.

 #### Real world example

-Imagine you work at a new project, and want to create a new infrastructure for it, hire new developer and provide him with a new server, which should be reachable with developer`s ssh key and has floating IP address.
+Imagine you have started working on a new project and want to create an infrastructure for it.
+You hire a new developer and provide him with a new server, which has a floating IP assigned and should be reachable with developer`s ssh key.

-In such case you need to create such Terraform scenario:
+In such case, you need to create the following Terraform scenario:

 ```
 resource "cherryservers_project" "DreamProject99" {